GerrardRepo/SC2002-Turn-Based-Project/README.md

 Overall, the project focuses on applying software engineering and object-oriented design concepts to build a functional, modular, and maintainable turn-based combat system.

+For more details, please refer to the report document.

 ## Team Members

 | Name |